alexmolas/alexmolas.github.io/_posts/2023-06-07-dca-is-suboptimal.md

 # Introduction

 I never received financial education from my family, the only thing they taught me was the age-old adage of spending less than what one earns, but it never went further than that.
 After moving out of my parents' home and starting a new life with my beloved wife we started learning about personal finances and how to maximise our hard-earned money.
 This involved reading books, watching videos, and speaking with experts, but perhaps most significantly, speaking with friends facing similar circumstances, eager to uncover their strategies.
-In one of these conversations, I was explaining to one friend that every month we are investing some money in S&P 500 and that so far it was going well.
+In one of these conversations, I was explaining to one friend that every month we were investing some money in S&P 500 and that so far it was going well.
 He then told me something like “Yes that’s a good idea since you’re reducing the volatility and avoiding the probability of putting all your money at a high point”.
 He then suggested that were he blessed with a $10,000 fortune, he would gradually deploy it, in modest increments, over time.
 At the time it seemed like a sensible idea, an approach worth being considered.
 However, over time, I began to suspect that maybe it wasn’t as right as I thought at first.
 In this post, I’ll analyse S&P 500 data from the last 40 years and show that dollar cost averaging is usually suboptimal and that investing all the money at once is better.

 # tldr

 - Over the last 40 years dollar cost averaging performed worst than a lump sum strategy 82% of the time.
-- Lump sum typically outperforms dollar cost averaging by 23%.
+- Even dollar cost averaging have succeeds in reducing volatility lump sum typically outperforms dollar cost averaging by 23%.
 - Even tuning the parameters of the dollar cost averaging strategy (frequency and duration) the performance of lump sum is still better.

 # Definitions